ARMmbed/mbed-os-5-docs/docs/advanced/mbed_targets.md

 # Style guide

-A linting script for targets.json is avalible as tools/targets/lint.py in mbed OS.
-This script is a utility for avoiding common pit-falls of defining targets, and detecting style inconsistencies between targets.
+A linting script for `targets.json` is available as `tools/targets/lint.py` in mbed OS.
+This script is a utility for avoiding common errors when defining targets and detecting style inconsistencies between targets.
 This linting script displays style errors based on a few rules outlined below.

-## Rules Enforced
+## Rules enforced
-There are two sets of rules: rules that impact how target inheritance must be structured, and rules that govern what each role within the inheritance hierarchy is allowed to do.
+There are two sets of rules: rules that affect how you must structure target inheritance and rules that govern what each role within the inheritance hierarchy can do.

 ### Inheritance rules
 A target's inheritance must look like one of these:

 ```
 MCU -> Board
 MCU -> Module -> Board
 Family -> MCU -> Board
 Family -> MCU -> Module -> Board
-Family -> SubFamily -> MCU -> Board
+Family -> Subfamily -> MCU -> Board
-Family -> SubFamily -> MCU -> Module -> Board
+Family -> Subfamily -> MCU -> Module -> Board
 ```

-The linting script takes it's best guess at where the Boards and Modules stop and the MCUs, Families and SubFamilies begin.
-An MCU, Family or Subfamily must have at least one any Board or Module above it in any hierarchy.
+The linting script guesses where the Boards and Modules stop and the MCUs, Families and Subfamilies begin.
+An MCU, Family or Subfamily must have at least one Board or Module above it in any hierarchy.

 ### Role rules

 For each of these target roles, some restrictions are in place:
-- Families, MCUs and SubFamilies may contain the following keys:
+- Families, MCUs and Subfamilies may contain the following keys:
-  - `core`
+  - `core`.
-  - `extra_labels`
+  - `extra_labels`.
-  - `features`
+  - `features`.
-  - `bootloader_supported`
+  - `bootloader_supported`.
-  - `device_name`
+  - `device_name`.
-  - `post_binary_hook`
+  - `post_binary_hook`.
-  - `default_tool chain`
+  - `default_tool chain`.
-  - `config`
+  - `config`.
-  - `target_overrides`
+  - `target_overrides`.
-- MCUs are required to have, and Families and SubFamilies may have:
+- MCUs are required to have, and Families and Subfamilies may have:
-  - `release_versions`
+  - `release_versions`.
-  - `supported_toolchains`
+  - `supported_toolchains`.
-  - `default_lib`
+  - `default_lib`.
-  - `public`
+  - `public`.
-  - `device_has`
+  - `device_has`.
 - Modules and Boards may have the following keys:
-  - `supported_form_factors`
+  - `supported_form_factors`.
-  - `is_disk_virtual`
+  - `is_disk_virtual`.
-  - `detect_code`
+  - `detect_code`.
-  - `extra_labels`
+  - `extra_labels`.
-  - `public`
+  - `public`.
-  - `config`
+  - `config`.
-  - `forced_reset_timeout`
+  - `forced_reset_timeout`.
   - `target_overrides`
 - `macros` are not used.
-That is intentional: they do not provide any benefit over `config` and `target_overrides` but can be very difficult to use.
-In practice it is very difficult to override the value of a macro with a value. `config` and `target_overries`, on the other hand, are designed for this use case.
+That is intentional: They do not provide any benefit over `config` and `target_overrides` and can be difficult to use.
+In practice, it is difficult to override the value of a macro with a value. `config` and `target_overries`, however, are designed for this use case.
-- `extra_labels` may not contain any target names
+- `extra_labels` may not contain any target names.
-- if `release_versions` contains 5, then `supported_toolchains` must contain all of `GCC_ARM`, `ARM` and `IAR`
+- If `release_versions` contains 5, then `supported_toolchains` must contain all of `GCC_ARM`, `ARM` and `IAR`.
-- MCUs, Families and SubFamilies must set `public` to `false`
+- MCUs, Families and Subfamilies must set `public` to `false`.

 ## Sample output
-The linting script takes three sub-commands: `targets`, `all-targets` and `orphans`.
+The linting script takes three subcommands: `targets`, `all-targets` and `orphans`.

 ### `targets` and `all-targets` commands